Germuu/ot-harjoitusty-/recipe-app/documentation/architecture.md

 Functionally distinct parts of the architecture are divided into a three-layer packaging structure shown below:
 ![Application Logic Diagram](https://github.com/Germuu/ot-harjoitustyo/blob/master/recipe-app/documentation/Pictures/class_diagram.png)

-The UI package takes care of the user interface, services of the application logic and repositories of the fetching and saving of data.
-Additionally, the entities package contains the classes "users" and "recipes", which define the relevant data items.
+The UI package takes care of the user interface, services of the application logic, and repositories of the fetching and saving of data.
+Additionally, the entities package contains the classes **User** and **Recipe**, which define the relevant data items.

 ## Sequence diagram for login